derUli/amerre/README.md

 The controller support in the actual gameplay is complete, but you might have to use a mouse for the menus.

-Move left: Left stick
+Move character: Left stick
-Move right: Right stick
+Move camera: Right stick
 Jump: A
 Pause game: Start